CamillaMazzoleni/CamillaMazzoleni/README.md

 I love engineering, artificial intelligence, computer science and mathematics: I am particularry interested in implementing technology to solve problems and improve efficiency.

-I have a strong attitude toward inventing, creating and building; this are the projects that I am very poud of
+I have a strong attitude toward inventing, creating and building; this are some of my projects:
-- MyWallet:
+- MyWallet: a platform of algorithmic trading (Statistical model in R, frontend in ReactJS)
+- Mosuniq: a machine to create mosaics (Image processing in Python to create a mosaic from an image, control of motion with C++)
+- XEV Roboter: a robot arm that sort balls by color (Color recognition in Python with OpenCV, control of robot with C++) I am currently working on:
+- MAXM8616: a biomedical sensor to detect heart frequency and oxigen (C/C++)
+- some small projects of computer vision with Python and OpenCV

 I pursued a student-athlete career for more than 15 years: this taught me to push mysself to the limit in every aspect of file and I always try to improve myself and my skills.